 Briefing, Debriefing and Facilitating Simulation (Online Course)

-The Briefing, Debriefing and Facilitating Simulation: Practical Applications of Educational Frameworks is an 4-week interactive course.
+The Briefing, Debriefing and Facilitating Simulation is an 4-week interactive course.
 This course will enable you to develop an understanding of the essential principles of briefing and debriefing - a crucial component to all simulation and experiential learning.
 You will gain current and relevant knowledge on the importance of simulation for the success in any healthcare profession and organization.

 The online structure of the course will present essential knowledge and skills in briefing and debriefing in simulation in an innovative, interactive and engaging format.
 The e-course is designed to give you the flexibility to participate in all of its activities in an asynchronous online learning manner.

 This course is geared toward all healthcare professionals and those involved in simulation activities.
 Comprised of weekly modules, it will be led by experienced and expert faculty.

 Learning outcomes & benefits